mrkkrp/markkarpov.com/tutorial/th.md

 • In the stand-alone deriving instance for ‘Lift Text’
 ```

-The `text` and `bytestring` libraries do not expose the constructors, so
+The `text` and `bytestring` libraries do not expose the data constructors,
-`DeriveLift` refuses to do its magic.
+so `DeriveLift` refuses to do its magic.

 Not everything is lost though.
 It so happens that the `Data` class provides
 enough introspection capabilities for `lift`ing, so TH has the following